Spark4545/holbertonschool-shell/io_redirections_and_filters/README.md

 - **Task 7: _It is a good file that cuts iron without making a noise_**<br>
     [7-file](https://github.com/Spark4545/holbertonschool-shell/blob/master/io_redirection_and_filters/7-file) - asked for a script that _creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text `Best School` ending by a new line_, here `echo -e "Best School" >> "\\*\\\\'\"Best School\"\\'\\\\*$\\?\\*\\*\\*\\*\\*:)"`
 <details>
-<summary>More about `tail` </summary>
+<summary>More about `echo` </summary>
-<p>Like `tail`, `head` command is commonly use to display the first few lines of a file or input stream.
+<p>The `echo` command is a common command in the shell that allows you to print text to the terminal.
-Here are some usefull flags:
+* -n, prevent the trailing newline character from being printed
-* -n, output the last 'number' lines (10 default)
+* -e, allows the interpretation of backslash escapes
-* -c, output the last 'number' bytes (10 default)
+* -E, disables the interpretation of backslash escapes
-* -q, suppress headers when displaying multiple files
+* -p, causes the output to be read from the user, rather than from the command line arguments
-* -v, display headers when displaying multiple files (default)
+* -s, same as -p but it is not displayed on the terminal (for password)
 </p>
 </details>